 There is no consensus or guideline for the withdrawal of mechanical ventilation in obstetric patients, so we recommend following the guidelines described for non-obstetric patients.
 The ATS (American Thoracic Society) recommends a systematic protocol for the withdrawal of mechanical ventilation in patients who have been ventilated for more than 24 hours.
 Patients should be removed from MV as soon as the cause for MV has resolved or if conditions have improved sufficiently for the patient to sustain spontaneous respiration without assistance.34

-The cuff leak test is a predictive method of post-extubation stridor due to laryngeal edema or decreased cross-sectional area of the trachea.
+The cuff leak test is a predictive method of post-extubation stridor due to laryngeal edema or a decrease in the cross-sectional area of the trachea.
 Obstetric patients present with general airway and laryngeal edema, which is why it is necessary to perform this test before extubation.
-This test consists of deflation cuff and observing leakage in the volume / time curve.
-If the percentage of leak is > 20% or > 110 ml of that previously recorded by the ventilator, it means that there is a leak of sufficient volume to tolerate the extraction of the orotracheal tube, if it is < 20% it means tracheal or laryngeal edema that will require treatment immediate and subsequent reassessment (Figure 7); in order to decrease laryngeal edema, it´s recommended to administer corticosteroids before cuff leak test and as treatment in case of post-extubation stridor.
+The test consists in deflating the cuff and observing leakage in the volume-time curve.
+A difference in leak > 20% or > 110 ml with respect to that previously recorded by the ventilator is sufficient to tolerate extraction of the orotracheal tube, whereas a leak < 20% indicates tracheal or laryngeal edema that will require immediate treatment and subsequent reassessment (Figure 7).
+In order to decrease laryngeal edema, corticosteroids are recommended before the cuff leak test and as treatment in the event of post-extubation stridor.
 35

-If the cuff leak test does not pass, it does not mean to delay extubation much longer; it is recommended to start intravenous steroid as soon as possible or 4 hours before intubation (usually methylprednisolone 20 mg every 12 hours, for 3 doses; the cuff leak test can be reassessed from the 2nd or 3rd dose and consider withdrawal from mechanical ventilation again.34
+A failed cuff leak test does not mean extubation should be delayed much longer; intravenous steroids should be started as soon as possible or 4 hours before intubation (usually methylprednisolone 20 mg every 12 hours, for 3 doses; the cuff leak test can be reassessed from the 2nd or 3rd dose and withdrawal from mechanical ventilation can be considered again).34